You are viewing your 1 free article this month. Login to read more articles.

 I think I am somewhere in the middle.
 The creative act is a precious one – but few ideas survive intact first contact with the page.
 The process of making is a part of the finished work.
 Give that to a computer and something else will emerge.

 Yet the reality is that AI is already being used to publish books, and it may be that one day a collaboration between human and computer will produce something that some publishers regard as good enough.
 It is possible this has already happened.
 Writing professionally is rarely done alone – with most books moulded along the road to publication by those unseen hands in editorial, production and marketing.
-Just this week a new company, ClioBooks, launched offering to use AI as a “voice-assisted ghostwriter and editor for non-fiction books”, allowing users to speak their ideas and a computer write them.
+Just this week a new company, ClioBooks, launched offering to use AI as a “voice-assisted ghostwriter and editor for non-fiction books”, allowing users to speak their words and a computer type them out, or as the company says, assisted planning, recording, and editing.
 As Sadek suggested, non-fiction may be the area where this first develops, given, as he made clear, the limits on how well computers can actually write.
 There was a strong reaction to Sadek’s piece, so I reached out to him for further thoughts.
 Here is what he said:

 I think the blizzard of indignant and outraged discussion that has (often with good reason) raged around AI and copyright has caused a certain amount of blindness and deafness to its many benefits.
 In my column last week, I did not advocate for AI to write books.
 I never will.
 Nor did I say that the craft of writing should be considered superfluous and anachronistic.
 Though I was misconstrued, I take the blame for not properly communicating.
 My intention was to convey a philanthrophic excitement that the era of AI gives what I believe to be the mute majority of the world to have a means of exploring how to manifest their creativity.
 I am excited by standing on the threshold of new thinking, new art-forms, new voices in our midst.
 And in publishing, this should mean a wonderful new volume of freshly enabled writing.
 Not written by AI, no. Just worked through with allied intelligence, a companion in exploring in thinking and feeling.
 Using AI to have impossible conversations to iterate a point of view.
 Using AI to collide previously un-intersected concepts, to create a new perspective on the world.
 I asked us to be humble in welcoming these new creators in our midst.
 I expressed delight that staring at a blank page and ‘not being able to write’ would no longer be an impasse to those who don’t know how to craft words together.
 But, again, not to ‘prompt AI to write a book’.